Celebrate – The Night of the Warlock

-Celebrate – The Night of the Warlock is an EP by German female hard rock singer Doro Pesch, released in 2008 through AFM Records.
-The EP preceded of a few months the album Fear No Evil and includes three versions of the song "Celebrate".
-In the single version of the song the chorus is provided by a group of Doro fans, while the other two contain in the chorus the vocal performances of Saxon's frontman Biff Byford and of many female heavy metal singers.
-The song itself is a new collaboration of Doro with the old Warlock producer Joey Balin and is meant to celebrate the 25th anniversary of Doro's career.
+Celebrate – The Night of the Warlock is an EP by German hard rock singer Doro Pesch, released in 2008 through AFM Records.
+The EP was released a few months before the album Fear No Evil and includes three versions of the song "Celebrate".
+In the single version, the chorus features a group of Doro fans, while the other two versions include chorus vocals by Saxon's frontman Biff Byford and several female heavy metal singers.
+The song, a collaboration between Doro and her former Warlock producer Joey Balin, commemorates the 25th anniversary of Doro's career.

 The EP reached position No. 75 in the German single chart.